d1s0rder/Online-News-Popularity-Prediction/README.md

 The project target is to predict the popularity of news for an online news website, Meshable.

-The project is completed by the team "News Yorker", whose members are Junge Zhang, Yichao Shem, Dian Zhang and Lyuang Fu
+The project is completed by the team "News Yorker", whose members are Junge Zhang, Yichao Shen, Dian Zhang and Lyuang Fu

 The original data is from UCI Machine Learning Repository.

-Data reference:
+**Data reference:**
 UCI Machine Learning Repository.
 "Online News Popularity Data Set". [online] Available at: http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity

 K. Fernandes, P. Vinagre and P. Cortez.
 A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
 Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.